gdmgent-1819-iot/labo-4-hpsmuller/onderzoeksrapport.md

     power on

-En dan kan de de scan starten
+En dan kan de scan starten:

     scan on